 As mentioned in Note 1, the Group is a subsidiary of Hechos con Amor, S.A. de C.V., which belongs to a group of shareholders that exercises control over it and with which there is a relationship.
-It is the Group's principal holding company with 62.1% stake in the Group shares.
-The remaining 37.9% of the shares is owned by various shareholders.
+It is the Group's principal holding company with 68.9% interests in the Group shares.
+The remaining 31.1% of the shares is owned by various shareholders.